-The Affordable Care Act: What Autism Families Need to Know
+The Affordable Care Act: What Special Families Need to Know

-The next open enrollment period for the Patient Protection and Affordable Care Act, also known as Obamacare, runs from November 1, 2015 through January 31, 2016.
+The next open enrollment period for the Patient Protection and Affordable Care Act, also known as Obamacare began November 1, 2016 and is open through January 31, 2017, but you must sign up by January 15.
 If you have an insurance plan (through an employer or elsewhere) that does not provide the benefits your child needs, now is the time to purchase a plan on the ACA exchange.

 I have employer-sponsored health insurance (self-insured):

 If you receive affordable health insurance through your employer (defined as less than 9.5% of full wages), and it meets the needs, or most of the needs of your child, your best option is to stay put.
 In fact, under the law, if you have an affordable insurance option through your employer and you elect instead to purchase a plan through an ACA state or federal insurance marketplaces, you forfeit eligibility for government insurance assistance. [i] (Families and individuals earning less than 400% of the Federal Poverty Level (FPL) are eligible for assistance in the form of a premium tax credit.

 If your employer does not pay for your dependent's insurance, or pays less than 50% of the cost, or offers a grandfathered plan, or does not provide adequate coverage of ABA and other autism therapies, you may consider shopping on a state or federal health care exchange/marketplace for a more affordable option, especially if you live in one of the 30 states plus Washington D.C and USVI that has agreed to offer ABA and other autism therapies as one of its ten essential benefits.
 You may keep insurance for yourself through your employer and purchase a separate policy for your child through the exchange, if that makes the most sense in your situation.